linsats/Python-Parser-for-Robotic-Gripper/README.md

-# Python URDF Parser For Robotic Gripper
+# A Python URDF Parser For Robotic Gripper used in Our UniGrasp Project: https://sites.google.com/view/unigrasp

 ## Get Started
 1.Initialize repository